Pete Conrad: Personal life

 While at Princeton, Conrad met Jane DuBose, a student at Bryn Mawr, whose family owned a 1600 acre ranch near Uvalde, Texas.
 Her father, Winn DuBose, was the first person to call Conrad "Pete" rather than "Peter", the name he had used since birth.
 Upon his graduation from Princeton and acceptance of his navy commission, Conrad and Jane were married on June 16, 1953.
-They had four sons: Peter, born in 1954; Thomas, born in 1957; Andrew, born in 1959; and the youngest, Christopher, born in 1960.
+They had four sons.

-Given the demands of his career in the navy and NASA, Pete and Jane spent a great deal of time apart, and Pete saw less of his boys growing up than he would have liked.
-Even after he retired from NASA and the Navy, he kept himself busy.
-In 1988, Pete and Jane divorced.
-Both Pete and Jane remarried.
+Given the demands of his career in the Navy and NASA, Conrad and Jane spent considerable time apart, and Conrad saw less of his sons than he would have liked.
+In 1988, Conrad and Jane divorced, both later remarrying.

-In 1989, Conrad's youngest son, Christopher, was stricken with a malignant lymphoma.
+In 1989, Conrad's youngest son, Christopher, was diagnosed with a malignant lymphoma.
 He died in April 1990, at the age of 29.

 Conrad met Nancy Crane, a Denver divorcee, through mutual friends.
 Conrad and Crane married in 1990.

 Conrad was a Cub Scout.
 His recreational interests included golf, water skiing and auto racing, such as Formula Vee.

 Death

 Conrad died on July 8, 1999, from internal injuries sustained in a motorcycle accident.
 While traveling with his wife and friends from his Huntington Beach home to Monterey, California, his motorcycle crashed on a turn.
 Conrad later died in a hospital in Ojai.
 He was wearing a helmet at the time and was operating within the speed limit.
-He was buried with full honors at Arlington National Cemetery, with many Apollo-era astronauts in attendance.
+He was buried with full honours at Arlington National Cemetery, with many Apollo-era astronauts in attendance and a performance of "Amazing Grace" by music legend Willie Nelson.

-The Lyndon B. Johnson Space Center in Houston, Texas, has a grove of trees that have been planted to honor the memory of the astronauts who have died.
+The Lyndon B. Johnson Space Center in Houston, Texas has a grove of trees that have been planted to honor the memory of the astronauts who have died.
 After Conrad's death, NASA planted a tree in his honor.
-During the dedication ceremony, his Apollo 12 crewmate Alan Bean, used his speech to lighten the somber occasion by injecting a little levity, pretending to "channel" Conrad's instructions from the hereafter.
-Bean said, Conrad wanted NASA to light his tree every Christmas season with colored lights instead of the white used for everyone else, in keeping with his motto "when you can't be good, be colorful".
-NASA has honored this "request", and every Christmas since then, all of the trees in the grove have been lit with white lights, except Conrad's tree, which has been lit with red lights.
+During the dedication ceremony, his Apollo 12 crewmate Alan Bean used his speech to lighten the sombre occasion by injecting a little levity, pretending to "channel" Conrad's instructions from the hereafter.
+Bean said Conrad wanted NASA to light his tree every Christmas season with coloured lights instead of the white used for everyone else, in keeping with his motto "when you can't be good, be colourful".
+NASA has honoured this request, and every Christmas since then, all of the trees in the grove have been lit with white lights—except Conrad's tree, which has been lit with red lights.